-- a) The SS Great Britain Trust welcomes everyone to the SS Great Britain and the Great Western Dockyard and is committed to remove all barriers to inclusive and full access wherever possible. - b) The SS Great Britain Trust will not discriminate between its visitors or service users on the grounds of race, colour, gender, marital status, age, religion, socio-economic status, gender or sexual orientation in all areas of work. - c) All staff will be provided with appropriate training to ensure they understand their responsibilities in fulfilling this policy. - d) The SS Great Britain Trust will continually review and where practicable modify its access provision, both actual and planned, in respect of current statutory guidelines and models of best practice published by relevant bodies and authorities.
+- a) The SS Great Britain Trust welcomes everyone to the SS Great Britain and the Great Western Dockyard and is committed to remove all barriers to inclusive and full access wherever possible. - b) In accordance with the Equality Act (2010), the SS Great Britain Trust does not discriminate on the grounds of race, sex, gender reassignment, marital status, age, religion, disability, pregnancy or sexual orientation in all areas of its work.
+In addition, we will work to break down barriers faced by people based on their socio-economic background. - c) All staff will be provided with appropriate training to ensure they understand their responsibilities in fulfilling this policy. - d) The SS Great Britain Trust will continually review and where practicable modify its access provision, both actual and planned, in respect of current statutory guidelines and models of best practice published by relevant bodies and authorities.

-This equal access policy has been written with reference to The Disability Discrimination Act 2004 and the Disability Rights Commission and the Disability Equality Duty (2006).
+This equal access policy has been written with reference to The Equality Act (2010).

-We believe that all decisions about people at work should be based on the individual's abilities, skills, performance and behaviour and our business requirements.
-Questions about an individual's race, colour, gender, marital status, age, religion, sex or sexual orientation are never relevant to our business.
+We believe that all decisions about people at work should be based on the individual's abilities, skills, experience, performance and behaviour and our business requirements.

-- a) The Trust is committed to ensuring that staff, volunteers, visitors and users are not discriminated against on grounds of age, disability, appearance, religion, race, ethnic origin, gender, sexual orientation, marital or parental status, or political belief at any stage of their time in contact or collaboration with the Trust. - b) The Trust will always seek to employ the best person for the job.
+- a) The Trust will always seek to employ the best person for the job.
 No job applicant or employee should receive less favourable treatment on any grounds not relevant to good employment practice.
-The Trust ensures all applications for employment are anonymised, and it applies the Rooney Rule in order to ensure that at least one person from a more diverse background is present on every interview shortlist. - c) Recruitment will be conducted consistently, and in all cases will follow the Trust's recruitment procedure. - d) The Trust is aware of its obligations with reference to the following legislation and this policy has been written in accordance with these: Race Relations (Amendment) Act, The Sex Discrimination Act, The Disability Discrimination Act, The Employment Equality Regulations and the Rehabilitation of Offenders Act.
+The Trust ensures all applications for employment are anonymised, and it applies the Rooney Rule in order to ensure that at least one person from a background that is currently underrepresented on the Trust's workforce is present on every interview shortlist. - b) Recruitment will be conducted consistently, and in all cases will follow the Trust's recruitment procedure. - c) The Trust is aware of its obligations with reference to the following legislation and this policy has been written in accordance with these: the Equality Act (2010), the Employment Equality Regulations and the Rehabilitation of Offenders Act.